ckmclean/2dTechTest/README.md

 unique either.
 Build what is comfortable to you and assume that this will be something either a customer or internal agent will be using.

+---

+# READ ALL INSTRUCTIONS BEFORE PROCEEDING WITH ANY WORK

+---

 # Address Qualification Test

 One of the fundamental concepts when connecting or making changes to